Recently added item(s) ×

 This season's single-estate:

-Established in 1943, the 600 hectares Chota Tingrai Tea Estate spans over the Tinsukia district of Assam.
+Established in 1943, Chota Tingrai Tea Estate spans over the Tinsukia district of Assam.
 Home to 600 families, the estate works towards bringing socio-economic development for their community by training and developing local talent to join their management team.
-A cup from this estate not only allows you to enjoy high quality of the bold Assam flavour, but also contribute towards the Chota Tingrai mission of preserving the heritage of tea while transforming it into a modern, global industry.
+A cup from this estate not only allows you to enjoy high quality of the bold Assam flavour, but also contribute towards the Chota Tingrai mission of preserving the heritage of tea.

 Our Classic Tins aim to promote a handful of tea gardens from Assam, Darjeeling, Kangra and Nilgiris and bring the consumer closer to the producer of their daily tea. #KnowYourTea